Drezlan/Jade-Regent/Characters/1 Caravan NPCs/Shelalu Andosana/Shelalu Andosana.md

 ---
-Alias: The Ranger, The Archer, Shelalu
+alias: The Ranger, The Archer, Shelalu
 type: NPC
 faction: Caravan,
 location: The Caravan